What are the differences between BIMI and Apple Branded Mail, and do you need both for email branding?

 Both make sense when

-- Trust matters: The brand sends invoices, alerts, booking updates, or account emails.
+- Recognition matters: The brand sends invoices, alerts, booking updates, or account emails.

-- Brand proof exists: You can complete business verification and keep the domain authenticated.
+- Brand proof exists: You can complete organization verification and keep the sending domain authenticated.

-The clean path is to make the authentication layer boring before touching logo display.
-That means all legitimate senders pass DMARC, reporting is monitored, and policy changes are staged rather than guessed.
+Stabilize the authentication layer before working on logo display.
+All legitimate senders should pass DMARC, reporting should be monitored, and policy changes should be staged against real sending data.

 - Inventory senders: List every platform that sends as your domain, including marketing, billing, support, CRM, and internal systems.

-- Fix authentication: Make SPF and DKIM pass for legitimate mail, then move DMARC toward enforcement.
+- Fix authentication: Make SPF and DKIM pass for legitimate mail with domains that match the visible From address, then move DMARC to enforcement.

-- Publish BIMI: Prepare the SVG, certificate if required, and DNS record.
+- Publish BIMI: Prepare the SVG Tiny PS logo, certificate if required, and DNS record.

-- Verify Apple: Complete Apple Business Connect, domain proof, and logo approval.
+- Enroll with Apple: Complete Apple Business organization review, brand approval, domain proof, and Branded Mail setup.

 Hosted DMARC configuration dialog showing policy controls, CNAME setup, and expanded advanced options